 DCF Income Payments and State Guarantee Funds

-However, be wary of agents who market the product using the State Insurance Guarantee Funds as a selling point.
+Agents should never market structured settlement payment rights using the State Insurance Guarantee Funds as a selling point.
 Most states have, as part of their insurance laws, an advertising prohibition which specifies that insurance companies and insurance agents may not use the existence of the guaranty association for the purpose of sales, solicitation, or inducement to purchase insurance, including annuity contracts.